The missing (A, D, r) diagram: Proof of Theorem

 \subsection{Comparison}

 Now we have to determine what is the optimal shape for a given $D$.
-Previous analysis show that for $D\geq 2\sqrt{3}$ it is not possible to construct the sets $K_{E}$ and $K_{S}$.
+Previous analysis show that for $D\geq 2\sqrt{3}$ it is not possible to construct the sets $K_{E}$ and $K_{C}$.
 Hence the stadium $K_{S}$ is optimal for such $D$.
 Let us have a look to the graphics of the area of the three domain for $D\in [2,2\sqrt{3}]$.
 Now let us investigate the case $D\in [2,2\sqrt{3}]$.
-Graphics \ref{fig:Comparaison1} suggest that the set $K_{E}$ is optimal for small values of $D$ and $K_{S}$ is optimal for high values of $D$.
+Graphics \ref{fig:Comparaison1} suggest that, {the inradius $r$ being prescribed}, the set $K_{E}$ is optimal for small values of $D$ and $K_{S}$ is optimal for {large} values of $D$.
 In the following we prove two facts:

 \begin{enumerate} \item The domain $K_C(D)$ is never optimal, \item the existence of $D^{\star}$ such that for $D\leq D^{\star}$, $\vert K_{E}(D)\vert \geq \vert K_{S}(D)\vert$ and for $D\geq D^{\star}$, $\vert K_{S}(D)\vert \geq \vert K_{E}(D)\vert$. \end{enumerate}